Air Defense Artillery Branch: Expansion

-In 1938 there were only six Regular Army and thirteen National Guard regiments, but by 1941 this had been expanded to 37 total regiments.
+World War II

 In November 1942, 781 battalions were authorized.
 However, this number was pared down to 331 battalions by the end of the war.
 By late 1944 the regiments had been broken up into battalions and 144 "Antiaircraft Artillery Groups" had been activated; some of these existed only briefly.

 The serially-numbered battalions in late World War II included the following types: